fewstera/contact-tracing-crypto/README.md

 I assumed that 81,000 new people would be infected and for each infected person the daily keys for the past 14 days would be published.

+#### On a Macbook Pro
 I ran the test on my 2019 Macbook Pro (Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz).

 When running on all CPUs it takes around 28 seconds to generate all of the proximity keys.

 When running on a single processor it took around 120 seconds.

+#### On an iPhone Xs
+Running the same test on my iPhone Xs took 122 seconds.

+To run the test I compiled the Go files into an iOS framework, then imported the framework and ran the App on my device.